xadamxk/USB-Rubber-Ducky-App/README.md

 <p align="center">
 Windows GUI for USB Rubber Ducky</p>
 <h3><b><big>Description</big></b></h3>
 This tool was made for <a href="https://github.com/hak5darren/USB-Rubber-Ducky/wiki">Hak5's USB Rubber Ducky</a>.
 It helps users create and copy Rubber Ducky payloads to their Ducky's MicroSD card.
-The tool will automatically make a home directory (ie C:\RubberDucky) and download the most up-to-date encoder.jar file from the Rubber Ducky Wiki (Currently uses encoder v 2.6.x).
+The tool will automatically make a home directory (ie C:\RubberDucky) and download the most up-to-date encoder.jar file from the Rubber Ducky Wiki (Currently uses encoder v 2.6.3).
 After directories are made, default scripts are downloaded and imported into the encoder menu.

+Updated to work on Windows 10+ as of August 13, 2022

 <h3><b><big>Features</big></b></h3>
 <ul><li><b>Helpful Tooltips:</b> Tooltip descriptions for each program feature.</li></ul>